oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

 ## Learn More

 AutoUpgrade completely automates upgrades and incorporates our best practices.
-AutoUpgrade run all prechecks against multiple databases, fix potential issues, set a restore point in case something goes wrong, before it finally upgrade your databases.
+AutoUpgrade run all prechecks against multiple databases, fix potential issues, set a restore point in case something goes wrong, before it finally upgrade and convert your databases.
 And of course, do the postupgrade checks, recompilation and time zone adjustment.
 The only thing you need to provide is a config file in text format.

 * My Oracle Support, [AutoUpgrade Tool (Doc ID 2485457.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2485457.1)
 * Documentation, [Using AutoUpgrade for Oracle Database Upgrades](https://docs.oracle.com/en/database/oracle/oracle-database/23/upgrd/using-autoupgrade-oracle-database-upgrades.html#GUID-71883C8C-7A34-4E93-8955-040CB04F2109)